 What Your Teeth Do Best: Chewing

 While not an indispensable aspect of oral health, chewing sugar-free gum has been clinically shown to benefit oral health by stimulating one of the mouth’s best defenses against tooth decay – Saliva production.
 That’s right, your saliva works to neutralize acids in the mouth, and wash away leftover food particles.
+It can help fix bad breath.

 It takes more than sugar free gum to maintain good oral health